Beyond-Better/bb/docs/SUGGESTED_TOOLS.md

-# Suggested Tools for BBai
+# Suggested Tools for BB (Beyond Better)

-This document outlines a set of tools that could enhance the functionality of BBai, improving both the AI assistant's capabilities and the user experience.
-Each tool is described with its potential implementation within the BBai framework.
+This document outlines a set of tools that could enhance the functionality of BB, improving both the AI assistant's capabilities and the user experience.
+Each tool is described with its potential implementation within the BB framework.

 ## 1. Code Explanation Tool